 Reimbursements ("Request for Reimbursement Form")

 Students may spend their own money and then be reimbursed.
-The Form [ PDF ] is available in the SAO and on-line.
-Financial signatories should ensure that they give prior approval to avoid someone spending money that is not available in the organization's account (account balances available on myGroups; instructions for how to view the balances are available).
+The Request for Reimbursement Form [ PDF ; ECEL] is available in the SAO and on-line.
+Reimbursements for food or groceries should use the Meals and Hospitality Form [PDF].
+Financial signatories should ensure that they give prior approval to avoid someone spending money that is not available in the organization's account (account balances available on BearSync; instructions for how to view the balances are available).
 Reimbursements may take up to ten (10) days from the date of submission.
 It is not always possible to reimburse for sales tax, so be sure you have tax-exempt documentation with you when you make a purchase.
 See the SAO for documentation.
 All reimbursement requests must adhere to University Policy, including Brown First (so they cannot be used for food unless your group is on a retreat or program significantly beyond the Providence area; check with SAO for details)!

 Reimbursements ("Cash Reimbursement Form")